10 Of The Biggest Advert Fails of all Time

 But the line between being controversial enough that you get people talking and just purely insensitive or offensive is a fine one and often difficult to get right.
 Not only are they a costly mistake to make, but they can really damage your reputation.
 So after recent events, we decided to take a look at 10 of the worst advertising campaigns that didn’t quite hit the mark.

 Back in 2003, the children’s charity Barnardo’s created a provocative campaign to raise awareness for child poverty.
-The shocking series of images portrayed babies in pain with various items in their mouths from cockroaches to harmful chemicals and syringes.
-The ASA received 92 complaints in less than 24 hours for causing widespread offence which prompted an immediate investigation that resulted in the ad being banned.
-In response to this, Diana Green, Director of Communications at Barnardo’s stated: “We make no apologies because we have raised the debate of child poverty”.
+The series of images portrayed babies in pain with various items in their mouths from cockroaches to chemicals and syringes.
+The ASA received 92 complaints in 24 hours and was banned.
+In response Director of Communications at Barnardo’s stated: “We make no apologies because we have raised the debate of child poverty”.

 The last advertising fail comes from German skincare Nivea who had to remove their latest advert after receiving backlash.
 The adverts had “White is Purity” printed across a woman, and was aimed at their followers in the Middle East.
 However, the brand was widely criticised for its racist connotations prompting Nivea to apologise and delete the post.